Laguna1989/obsidian_notes/Presentations/2025-06-17_PropertyBasedTesting/2025-06-17_PropertyBasedTesting.md

 ---

-# Existing Issues III

-- Random Tests are often hard to set up
-- Time consuming to run

----

 # Property Based Testing

- > PBT is a testing method that verifies general properties or invariants by utilizing generated input data.
+ > PBT is a testing method that verifies general properties or invariants by utilizing *randomly* generated input data.

 ---

-# Benefits
+# Benefits of PBT

-- Easy to write
+- Encourages thinking about code invariants
+- Discovers logic flaws
 - Cover the scope of all possible inputs
 - Smart about selecting values
 - Give minimal failing example (shrink)